lucystevenson/tech515-CICD/README.md

 ## Overview

-This document describes the design and implementation of a 3-stage CI/CD pipeline using Jenkins to deploy a 2-tier Node.js application to AWS EC2.
+This document describes the design and implementation of a 3-stage CI/CD pipeline using Jenkins to deploy a 2-tier Node.js application to AWS EC2

 The pipeline automatically:
 - Tests code pushed to the `dev` branch
 - Merges tested code into `main`
 - Deploys the application to an EC2 instance

-The solution demonstrates best practices for automation, security, and branch protection using webhooks, SSH authentication, and job chaining.
+The solution demonstrates best practices for automation, security, and branch protection using webhooks, SSH authentication and job chaining

 <br>